 Applicants may not obtain salary support from other federal grants until the final two years of mentored K support (NOT-OD-08-065).
 Applicants may not obtain support if previously supported on a K award beyond 5 years.

-The minimum amount of time any one Scholar may spend in this Trans-NIH K12 program is five years.
+The maximum amount of time any one Scholar may spend in this NIDA K12 program is five years.
 Furthermore, the Psychiatry K12 applicant would need to justify the need for additional mentored research training or training in a team context as it is not advised for one’s career development to transfer from another Institutional K-Award to the Psychiatry K12 Program.

 The applicant may not have another K award pending.

 - Letter of Intent (Outside Institutions Only)